SolarWolf-Code/Seekarr/README.md

 ```

 ## TODO
-- Notifications for completed items
 - Add `In Theaters` field to embed
+- If there is a singe result, skip the selection menu
-- Add check for if all seasons are already monitored
+    - this also goes for seasons